 What should I do with leftover brisket?

 I will start by saying that we only really have enough for 1 or 2 of us to have lunch the next day.
 I just make some white rice and reheat a serving for myself to enjoy.
 It is one of the few repeat meals I can’t get enough of.
+I have a long list of recipes with leftover brisket here but a few favorites are below.

 My favorite is probably to dice it up into small pieces.
 Then put it into a bowl with some of your leftover sauce on top.
 Stir so it’s all coated and then mix it with brown rice and vegetables on the side.